dev-named-jordan/sweater_weather/README.md

 ### About

 I was given 5 days to expose 5 endpoints, and consume 4 APIs.
 This is the Final Project for Turing School's Mod 3.
+Wireframes and guidelines for the project can be viewed here - https://backend.turing.edu/module3/projects/sweater_weather/requirements

 #### Built With
 * [Ruby on Rails](https://rubyonrails.org)